METALS-London zinc hits 3-year high, aluminium a 16-month peak

 Years of aluminium smelter cutbacks due to depressed prices have eroded supply just as global demand recovers, in part due to a revival in the U.S. and European auto sectors.

-LME copper closed at $7,040 a tonne from $7,025 at the close on Monday, recovering a touch after recent inflows to exchange stocks sparked concern that an expected shift into surplus had begun.
+LME copper ticked up by 0.50 percent to $7,060 a tonne, recovering after recent inflows to exchange stocks sparked concern that an expected shift into surplus had begun.

 The global world refined copper market showed a 183,000 tonne deficit in April, compared with an 84,000 tonne deficit in March, the International Copper Study Group said in its latest monthly bulletin.